 Known as a motion to enforce litigant’s rights and is an application to the court for the purpose of getting the court to issue an order requiring the other party to comply with a previous order.
 In order to do this, you must have already obtained a judgment against the other party, and you must have proof that the other party failed to comply with the terms of the order.

-Steps to take after obtaining a judgement requiring other party to comply with previous order…
+Steps to take after obtaining a judgment requiring another party to comply with the previous order…